Lewism55/weather-widget/README.md

 - I could have gone way further with the options within forecast, but kept it to two options for simplicity (weather or temperature).
 I've written these in a way which should make it easy to add more forecast options in the future.
 You'd just have to update some interfaces, add a new option in the dropdown and decide how you want to display the data.

 ### Further Improvement Suggestions:
+- Add a landing page to the application which handles errors/unhappy paths around a lack of api key etc.
 - Add more options within the forecast dropdown.
 - Make the location selector freetext (either within GB or worldwide...)
 - add more svgs/icons for specific weather types (how heavy rain is for example)